This article has links to products and services we love, which we may make commission from.

 To get to Stonington you need to cross the Deer Isle-Sedgwick suspension bridge so if you are the passenger, get your phone out to video the gorgeous crossing!

-Stonington is located at the south of the Deer Isle which sits on the eastern side of Penobscot Bay.
+Stonington is located south of Deer Isle which sits on the eastern side of Penobscot Bay.

 Things to do in Stonington

-Once known for its granite, Deer Isle and Stonington is now appreciated for its solitude, a huge contrast from other popular Main towns in the area!
+Once known for its granite, Deer Isle and Stonington is now appreciated for its solitude, a huge contrast from other popular Maine towns in the area!

 Life is slow in Stonington but there are still things to do to keep you entertained.

-For example, checking out the Lighthouse Trail where you receive a stamp for each of the eight lighthouses you visit.
+For example, check out the Lighthouse Trail where you receive a stamp for each of the eight lighthouses you visit.

-Or catching a performance at the Opera House Arts then dining out on seafood.
+Or catch a performance at the Opera House Arts, then dine out on seafood.